Consumer Resources

 In every community you’re likely to find a number of realty brokerages.
 Because there is heated competition, local REALTORS® must fight hard to succeed in your community.
 One place to find a local REALTOR® is from GAR’s ‘Find a REALTOR® directory.
 Other sources include open houses, local advertising, web sites, referrals from other REALTORS®, recommendations from neighbors and suggestions from lenders, attorneys, financial planners and CPAs.
 The experiences and recommendations of past clients can be invaluable.

 In many cases, buyers will interview several REALTORS® before selecting one professional with whom to work.
 These interviews represent a good opportunity to consider such issues as training, experience, representation and professional certifications.
+Please note that compensation rates are negotiable, as they have always been.
+For 30 years, Georgia REALTORS® have had transparent buyer representation agreements.

 What Should You Expect?